lloydroc/lloydroc.github.io/content/post/c/read-file-array.md

 /*
 Our array of interest.
 This will be an array with pointers to malloc'd char buffers.
-These lines will contain newlines at the end
+These lines will contain newlines at the end.
 */
 char **lines;